lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 Each top-level reactor instance, such as `a` and `b` above, runs as a separate program called a "federate," possibly on different machines or in separate containers.

 ## The Role of the RTI
-Like the (default) centralized coordinator, the RTI orchestrates the startup (and shutdown) of the federation, but unlike the centralized coordinator, the RTI plays little role during the execution of the program.
+Like the (default) centralized coordinator, the runtime infrastrcture (RTI) orchestrates the startup (and shutdown) of the federation, but unlike the centralized coordinator, the RTI plays little role during the execution of the program.
 Its function is limited to:

 * handling requests to shut down the federation, via `lf_request_stop()` in C or `request_stop()` in Python; and
 * performing runtime clock synchronization, if this is enabled.